tglucksmann/buybitcoinworldwide.github.io/_exchanges/virwox.md

 con1: High fees; about 9% to convert from PayPal to bitcoin
 con2:
 con3:
-summary: "VirWox offers one of the few ways to buy bitcoin with PayPal: buy buying Second Life Lindens with PayPal, and then trading the Second Life Lindens for bitcoin. "
+summary: "VirWox offers one of the few ways to buy bitcoin with PayPal: buy buying Second Life Lindens with PayPal, and then trading the Second Life Lindens for bitcoin."
+summarylong: "VirWox offers one of the few ways to buy bitcoin with PayPal: buy buying Second Life Lindens with PayPal, and then trading the Second Life Lindens for bitcoin."
 privacy_score: 2
 privacy_width: 20
 limits_score: 3